 Workers’ Compensation Death Claim Attorney

-A surviving spouse, child and other family members who are dependent on a worker killed as a result of their employment is entitled to receive dependency benefits in New Jersey Workers’ Compensation court.
+A surviving spouse, child, and other family members who are dependent on a worker killed as a result of their employment are entitled to receive dependency benefits in New Jersey Workers’ Compensation court.
 The biggest component of these payments involves the replacement of lost income and support resulting from a fatal work-related accident or death from a compensable occupational exposure.
 The amount of the weekly income benefits is seventy percent (70%) of the “wages” earned by the deceased employee, subject to a maximum and minimum weekly amount.
 There is also the possibility of apportionment or partial payments depending on certain facts.
-Our firm, Law Offices of Jonathan F. Marshall, handles workplace death claims statewide including in Bergen County, Ocean County, Mercer County, Somerset County and Morris County.
-To speak to Dan Santarsiero, the head attorney in our workers’ compensation group, you can call us at 800-999-0897 anytime 24/7 for immediate assistance.
+Our firm, New Jersey Workers Compensation Lawyer, handles the calculation of benefits and workplace death claims statewide including in Bergen County, Ocean County, Mercer County, Somerset County, and Morris County.
+To speak to Dan Santarsiero, the head attorney in our workers’ compensation group, you can call us at 866-916-3549 anytime 24/7 for immediate assistance.
 Initial consultations are free of charge and our lawyers handle all compensation and third-party claims on a contingent fee basis so that you should have no worries about paying us to prosecute your case.